rhiever/reddit-analysis/README.md

 `word_freqs.py` scrapes a specific subreddit or redditor and prints out all of the commonly-used words for the past month.

-`common-words.csv` is a data file containing a list of words that should be considered common.
+`common-words.txt` is a data file containing a list of words that should be considered common.
 Note that this list is not final and is constantly changing.

 `data_dumps/*.csv` are all of the word dumps we've added to the repo.
 Usually